coffeedalice/via/README.md

 `via` is a more efficient way to interact with your computer.

+**Work In Progress, not stable as of latest versions!** Issues and advice welcome.

 # Concept

 Everything should be at most a few keystrokes away.